lucasmarshall/foodtrucks/README.md

 My experience with this technology stack
 ----------------------------------------
 In the coding challenge instructions, it says to specify how familiar I am with the stack I chose.
-I describe a bit of the logic behind my choices in the [Technologies Used](#technologies-used) section below, but here's a concised description of my personal experience:
+I describe a bit of the logic behind my choices in the [Technologies Used](#technologies-used) section below, but here's a concise description of my personal experience:

 * It's been a few years since I've done any serious Python web app coding, so I'm a bit rusty.
 * This is my first time using Flask.